 - 1.5 points per dollar spent on all other purchases

-Via Dr. of Credit, this card will work with the Bank of America Preferred Rewards program.
+This card will also work with the Bank of America Preferred Rewards program.
 Preferred Rewards makes your rewards worth more if you have an existing banking relationship with Bank of America AND redeem your rewards into an eligible Bank of America checking or savings account.
 You get the following boosts, depending on your combined balances across your BofA and Merill Lynch accounts:

 |Bank of America Preferred Rewards: Credit card rewards boost|